Hack4Impact-BU/f22-hack4impact/README.md

 ### 7.1-firebase-loginApp-workshop - Login Application Workshop
 This is the complete code to a Login Application using Firebase authentication and linked it with the frontend and the backend of the application.

+### 8-node-RESTful-api-workshop - Build a RESTful API workshop
+This is an application where it connects with the backend, and post and add and updated stuff.